-- Exposed elevations should have equal importance with respect to openings and attention to detail. - The following architectural elements are encouraged for corner lots: - o A prominent wrap-around porch. - Sufficient fenestration on front and flanking elevations displaying balanced proportions. - Well-articulated flanking elevations to avoid flat, blank, uninteresting facades. - Architectural treatment of garage door openings including sectional, paneled garage doors with glazed top panels. - Architectural features that differentiate the corner lot from internal lots and provide emphasis to the corner of the structure are encouraged and may include: turrets, corner bay windows, boxed-out windows on the front and side elevations, entrance porticoes and wrap-around porches. - Where possible, main entrances should be located on the long frontage to avoid blank sections of walls. - Main entries facing the front lot line or shorter side of the lot may be permitted provided the design of the flanking face will include a secondary entry, projecting bay or other appropriate architectural feature.
+- Exposed elevations should have equal importance with respect to openings and attention to detail. - The following architectural elements are encouraged for corner lots: - A prominent wrap-around porch. - Sufficient fenestration on front and flanking elevations displaying balanced proportions. - o Well-articulated flanking elevations to avoid flat, blank, uninteresting facades. - Architectural treatment of garage door openings including sectional, paneled garage doors with glazed top panels. - Architectural features that differentiate the corner lot from internal lots and provide emphasis to the corner of the structure are encouraged and may include: turrets, corner bay windows, boxed-out windows on the front and side elevations, entrance porticoes and wrap-around porches. - The use of wrap-around porches and corner bay windows is encouraged to link the two facades and to accentuate the corner condition. - Where possible, The main entrances should be located on the long frontage to avoid blank sections of walls. - Main entries facing the front lot line or shorter side of the lot may be permitted provided the design of the flanking face will include a secondary entry, projecting bay or other appropriate architectural feature.